MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamaddevents.md

 ## -description

-AcxStreamAddEvents adds events to and existing stream using an AcxEvent object.
+AcxStreamAddEvents adds events to a new or existing stream using ACXEVENT objects.
 For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -parameters